Anshuljkt/stock-market-predictions/pages/final_report.md

 Long Short-Term Modeling is one of the preferred methods for predicting stock closing prices.
 The first step we did was accumulate the dataset using all 18 indicators (6 from Yahoo Finance, and 12 technical indicators derived from Yahoo Finance).
 Then the dataset was scaled for each indicator from 0 to 1.
 The dataset was split into testing and training data, due to the quantity of stock data that is available, but difficulty of prediction, we used a 75%-25% split between training and testing data.
 The training set inputs contain the scaled data for each indicator, for the 60 days prior to the prediction day, this is tested against the data on the 61st day of that stock.
 The number of days in the LSTM model were varied to minimize error.
 In order to ensure the testing and training data was equally spread out, every fourth day in the dataset was used for testing.

 An LSTM model from Keras was used to run the neural network.
 The output dimension of this LSTM model varied from 100 to 500 dimensions.
 Next, the model used Densely connected neural networks, the default we used was a hidden layer of 5 times the number of indicators, followed by an output layer the same size as the number of indicators.
 The size and number of Densely connected neural networks was also varied in order to minimize error.
 The model was evaluated using mean squared error.

+Lastly, the LSTM model was run using the results from the K-means clustering to determine the effectiveness of an LSTM model trained with one stocks data, tested against another stocks data.
+To perform this analysis, one stock was chosen from each K-means clustering algorithm.
+Then, the LSTM model was trained with each stock, and tested to determine the error when tested against other stocks.
+This process then repeated with various stocks in the same category.

 # Results
 ## K-Means Clustering
 Before any analysis was performed, it was important to normalize the movement of the selected stocks since the scale for the price can vary significantly.
 The non-normalized and normalized movement graphs can be seen below, which clearly demonstrates the purpose of these operations.
 <p align="center">
+    <b>Non-Normalized Movement</b><br>
     <img src="../images/KMeans/NNApple.png" width="49%"/>
     <img src="../images/KMeans/NNTesla.png" width="49.5%"/>
 </p>

 <p align="center">
+    <b>Normalized Movement</b><br>
     <img src="../images/KMeans/NApple.png" width="49%"/>
     <img src="../images/KMeans/NTesla.png" width="49.5%"/>
 </p>